07 Dec Four New Year’s Resolutions That Actually Work

 3. Cut Out Refined Sugar

 By now most people are aware of the dangers of sugar to not only maintaining a healthy weight but overall performance.
 Aim to cut out refined sugar like chocolate, and focus on your consumption of unprocessed nutrient dense whole foods such as vegetables.
 By restricting the amount of sugar you eat on a weekly basis you will have more energy; lose substantial amounts of body fat; strengthen your immune system and increase overall vitality.
-If you really want to challenge yourself, try going 21 days without any refined sugar because that is all it takes to overcome an addiction.
+If you really want to challenge yourself, try going 21 days without any refined sugar.

 4. Nominate Alcohol Days